Redshift-space distortion constraints on the neutrino mass and models to alleviate the Hubble tension: Results

 \subsection{$w_0w_a$DE}

-The 68\% constraints and best-fit values of the cosmological parameters in the $w_0w_a$DE model and $w_0w_a$DE + $m_\nu$ model are summarized in Tab.~\ref{Tab:68} and Tab.~\ref{Tab:best}.
+The 68\% constraints and best-fit values of the cosmological parameters in the $w_0w_a$DE model and $w_0w_a$DE + $m_\nu$ model are summarized in Table~\ref{Tab:68} and Table~\ref{Tab:best}.
 The-one dimensional posterior distributions and two-dimensional allowed regions are illustrated in Fig.~\ref{fig:w0waDE}.

 For the varying $w_0w_a$DE (fixed neutrino mass) model, the recent DESI paper~\cite{DESI:2024mwx} discovered that the dynamical ($w>-1$) dark energy is preferred at a significance level of approximately 2.6$\sigma$ using CMB(Planck and Atacama Cosmology Telescope data), Pantheon+~\cite{Brout:2022vxf} and DESI BAO data.
 We also find the preference of the dynamical dark energy as,